nemo0622/pokeemerald-expansion/Seaglass README.md

 - Some tiles may misalign - a few cave tiles and Fallarbor trees, but nothing major
 - Many special NPCs (Elite Four members, Wallace, etc.) are kind of just slightly modified NPC sprites for now, need fully custom sprites in the future
 - Pinball physics are far from perfect, but tbh I think that adds to the charm lol
+- When feeding a PokéBlock to a Pokémon, the background is broken.
+Idk why really

 ## CREDITS